ramirez-alberto/web_notes/C#/NetCore-Identity.md

       ```
    * Modify Login Form `asp-route-returnUrl="@ViewData["ReturnUrl"]"`
    * Check `!ModelState.isValid`

+   If you want to take the complete control over the auth process follow this steps:

    * Find the user with `userManager.FindByEmailAsync(userLoginModel.Email)` <- We use FindEmail because the email is our username
    * Check if the response is not null and `CheckPasswordAsync(responseFromFindByEmail, userLoginModel.Password)`
    * If True: Instance a new `ClaimIdentity` and add the Claims for NameIdentifier and Name